What is mumps?

 What are the symptoms?

-Symptoms may include fever, aches and pains, headaches, and swelling of the salivary glands, especially the parotid glands that are at the side of the cheeks.
+Symptoms may include fever, sore muscles, headache and swelling of the salivary glands, especially the parotid glands that are at the side of the cheeks.

-Up to 1 in 5 people with mumps do not have any symptoms.
 About 1 in 3 people with mumps do not have salivary gland swelling.
-However, they can still spread the mumps virus to other people.
+Up to 30% of people with mumps do not have any symptoms.
+But, they can still spread the mumps virus to other people.

-Symptoms can appear from 12 to 25 days after a person is infected with the mumps virus.
+Symptoms can appear from 12 to 25 days after mumps virus infection.

 What if I have been exposed to mumps?